THU-KEG/KoPL/doc/source/5_example.rst

 .. glossary::

-    查询例句：Did the television series titled All in the Family start on 1971-01-12?
+    Question：Did the television series titled All in the Family start on 1971-01-12?
-    例句释义：这部名为《All in the Family》的电视连续剧是从1971年1月12日开始的吗？
-    查询结果：yes
+    Answer：yes
     .. image:: demo13.png